-This Sydney itinerary is a guest post by Laura Sellwood
+This Sydney itinerary is authored by Laura Sellwood.

 Planning a trip to Sydney but not sure where to start?
 From the sweeping sails of the famed Opera House to the surfers shredding waves over on Bondi and everything imaginable in between, it’s safe to say you’re spoilt for choice for what to do.